-The structure of content protection related information in the CMAF containers used by DASH is largely specified by [1] (in particular clause 8) and [2].
+The structure of content protection related information in the CMAF containers used by DASH is largely specified by [1] and [2] clause 8.
 This clause outlines some additional requirements to ensure interoperable behavior of DASH clients and services.

-Note: This document uses the cenc: prefix to reference the XML namespace urn:mpeg:cenc:2013 [1].
+NOTE: This document uses the cenc: prefix to reference the XML namespace urn:mpeg:cenc:2013 [1].